ccverak/carloscastellanos.dev/content/posts/2016-12-15-continuous-devlivery-and-why-it-matters.md

 [Continuous Integration](http://martinfowler.com/articles/continuousIntegration.html): Usually refers to integrating, building, and testing code within the development environment.
 Continuous Delivery builds on this, dealing with the final stages required for production deployment.

-[DeploymentPipeline](http://martinfowler.com/bliki/DeploymentPipeline.html): One of the challenges of an automated build and test environment is you want your build to be fast so that you can get fast feedback, but comprehensive tests take a long time to run.
+[Deployment Pipeline](http://martinfowler.com/bliki/DeploymentPipeline.html): One of the challenges of an automated build and test environment is you want your build to be fast so that you can get fast feedback, but comprehensive tests take a long time to run.
 A deployment pipeline is a way to deal with this by breaking up your build into stages.
 Each stage provides increasing confidence, usually at the cost of extra time.
 Early stages can find most problems yielding faster feedback, while later stages provide slower and more through probing.
 Deployment pipelines are a central part of [ContinuousDelivery](http://martinfowler.com/bliki/ContinuousDelivery.html).

 Automate everything: As the name suggests the pattern is basically towards full automation of the delivery process.